Territorial Domain

 Definition

-The Territorial Domain defines land formally constituted under Charter.
+The Territorial Domain is land constituted under Charter as an ordered whole.

-When land is constituted under Charter, it forms a unified Domain organized around a permanent architectural center.
+When land is constituted under Charter, the Domain is established around an architectural and territorial anchor.

 The Territorial Domain is organized through two complementary components: